Boris Johnson obtains a surprise peak of an ostrich in Texas - ExBulletin

 Too funny not to share, said Carrie Johnson in the legend on Instagram.

-It is not clear which wild park they visited, but other messages on the same account show that the family visiting Dinosaur Valley Park, about 80 miles southwest of Dallas.
+It is not clear which wildlife park they visited, but other posts on the same account show that the family visiting Dinosaur Valley Park, about 80 miles (128 kilometers) southwest of Dallas.

-Boris Johnson, who was the Prime Minister of 2019 to 2022, was also spotted with his wife in a local restaurant in Lake Granbury, Texas, Sunday, according to the Facebook page of restaurants.
+Boris Johnson, who was the Prime Minister of 2019 to 2022, was also spotted with his wife in a local restaurant in Lake Granbury, in Texas, on Sunday, according to the restaurant's Facebook page.

-We are very honored to have it as our guest !! said Lakeside Grill Stompys in an article on Facebook with a photo of the former Prime Minister.
+We are very honored to have it as our guest !! said Stumpy's Lakeside Grill in an article on Facebook with a photo of the former Prime Minister.

 |